 Should I go to the doctor?
 Most of us have asked that question at one time or another.
-Whether it’s a bad cold, a funny-looking mole, or that nagging pain that just won’t got away, it can be hard to know when you should be seen by a doctor.
+Whether it’s a bad cold, a funny-looking mole, or that nagging pain that just won’t got away, it can be hard to know when you should be seen by your doctor.
 There are no set rules that tell you when to go or when to wait.
 But some general guidelines might help you the next time you’re trying to decide.

 Path to improved health